sulu/SuluArticleBundle/README.md

 </p>
 <br/>

-The **SuluArticleBundle** integrates a performance optimized way for managing articles into the [Sulu](https://sulu.io/) content management system.
+The **SuluArticleBundle** integrates a performance optimized way for managing articles in the [Sulu](https://sulu.io/) content management system.
 In the context of this bundle, **articles are localized content-rich entities** that are **manageable via the Sulu administration interface** and can be **rendered on a website delivered by Sulu**.
-This makes them a good choice for managing things like blog posts, products or even recipes inside of a Sulu project.
+This makes them a good choice for managing things like blog posts, products or even recipes in a Sulu project.
-To keep things clean, the bundle allows to **manage different types of articles via separated lists** in the administration interface.
+In order to keep things clean, the bundle allows to **manage different types of articles via separated lists** in the administration interface.

 <br/>